HardoModo/Dev10_Week8_Assessment/README.md

 # Dev10 Week8 Assessment

+This repositry contains a project that explores the Annual Business Survey (ABS) API for 2019.

-This assessment was designed to allow you to demonstrate multiple skill sets: API consumption, Python programming, cleaning and transforming data with Pandas, data visualization with Matplotlib and Seaborn, using Github and working in teams.
+It also acts as a demonstration of API consumption, Python programming, cleaning and transforming data with Pandas, data visualization with Matplotlib and Seaborn, using Github and working in teams.

 ## Authors